blinksh/blink/docs/basics/ssh-keys.md

 Blink creates a default key named `id_rsa`.
 If you wish to create another key, please give a descriptive name of your choosing.
 As a suggestion, if you are going to generate a specific key pair for access to a specific server, we would recommend naming the key the hostname of that server so that's easy to remember in the future.

-By default, Blink suggests RSA keys which have been the standard for years.
-Nowadays other types of keys based on other mathematical problems like elliptic curves are becoming trend.
+By default, Blink Shell suggests RSA keys which have been the standard for years.
+Nowadays other types of keys based on other mathematical problems like elliptic curves are becoming a trend.
 If your server supports it, you can create an ECDSA or Ed25519 key.
 For RSA keys, a 2048 bit key is probably large enough, but you can even choose a 4096 bit key for extra security if you desire.

 If you wish, you may provide a passphrase for your key.
 This will encrypt the private key so that if it is ever compromised it will not be useable without knowing the passphrase.
 An SSH connection is still encrypted and secure if you choose not to protect your key, but if you do, you will ensure an extra measure of security.
 Keep in mind that the encryption of your private key is only as good as the passphrase you choose to use.
 You can use a website like [How Secure is My Password](https://howsecureismypassword.net/) to determine the strength of your passphrase.